rtdany10/rtdany10/README.md

 ### Hey there!
 Glad to see you here! 👋
 #### Here is a little about myself:
-- 👔 I'm a Senior Software Developer at Wahni Green Technologies.
+- 👔 Senior Software Developer at Wahni Green Technologies.
-- 🎓 I'm a B.Tech grad from National Institute of Technology, Agartala.
+- 🎓 B.Tech grad from National Institute of Technology, Agartala.
-- 🔭 I’m currently working on Frappe Framework and ERPNext.
+- 🔭 Currently working on Frappe Framework and ERPNext.
 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: danyrt@wahni.com
 - ⚡ Fun fact: Crazy but introverted.
 Loves traveling but would prefer sleeping when it's a holiday.